michael-brennan2005/mermaid/PLAN.md

 FOR FUTURE: subexpression elimination w hashmap
     - This gets easier with eliminate instruction encoding pass, because then every instruction is now a u64
+FOR FUTURE: More explicit interval defining vs. derivation from invocation id FOR FUTURE: dynamic allocation of regsiters for tape

 # Strategic planning
     - KISS: Just do one 64x64 tile pass, and also no tape pruning.
 No image transformation either (no camera)